 The current evidence appears to be that when the conditions are extremely severe (high temperature, high windspeed, low humidity, drought conditions) then the condition of the forest floor has little impact on the progression of the fire.
-There must be evidence from the current fires to establish the reality.
+There must be plenty of evidence from the current fires to establish the reality.
 And then to publish it, so that everyone knows the score.
-There are anecdotal stories from isolated incidents that get publicity (and influence the beliefs of some individuals) but it is the overall scene that must be considered.
+Granted, there are anecdotal stories from isolated incidents that get publicity (and influence the beliefs of some individuals) but the real story comes from the overall scene.

-While it is popular to consider the case for historical Aboriginal fire control methods, their methods are not likely to be followed by us.
-They approached the matter carefully, selecting days and weather conditions that do not allow escapes.
+While it is popular to consider the case for Aboriginal fire control methods, the reality is that their methods are not likely to be followed by us.
+They approach the matter carefully, selecting days and weather conditions that do not allow escapes.
 On the contrary, there are damaging fires every year started by fuel reduction burns by the authorities, who have limited time and a lot of work to do in a small window of time.
-That was especially true in the years when the ill-advised 5% annual target for burning of the Crown Lands was applied.
+That is added to by adherence to criteria for burning that relate to a past era, before the drying of our climate.
+Thus, the burns reach flame height of 10 m or more, severely damaging even Stringybark forests.
+There is a need to recalibrate the indicators that are followed to determine when a control burn may be safely conducted that will not create extensive damage to the forest.

-The Aboriginal burning practice did not really extend to the tall, wet forest of Gippsland and other areas of eastern Australia.
+In any case, the Aboriginal burning practice did not really extend to the tall, wet forest of Gippsland and other areas of eastern Australia.
 The myth that they regularly burned such forests has been extensively assumed and promoted but where is the evidence?
-However, there is plenty of evidence that they operated extensively in woodlands and grasslands, where they exercised great control to achieve their objectives.
+However, there is plenty of evidence that they operated in woodlands and grasslands.